jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 ----------------------------------------
 * CR2 changing to District at VIC in 34-36m at 6tph
 * TWI-WAT changing to Jubilee (Northbound) at WAT in 36-39m at 4tph (+3m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 39-44m at 4tph (+7m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 42-46m at 4tph (+9m)

 From Kingston to Temple (10m better)
 ------------------------------------
 * CR2 changing to District at VIC in 38-40m at 6tph
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 42-48m at 4tph (+6m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 43-48m at 4tph (+7m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 46-50m at 4tph (+9m)

 From Kingston to Farringdon (17m better)